-- You must record the allegation and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s). - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate.
+- · You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate any disciplinary measures against the alleged perpetrator.

-If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
 We will ask the police if we have any questions about the investigation.

+If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting the children and/or taking